frappe/erpnext_documentation/user/manual/en/setting-up/data/data-import.md

 update certain fields (columns in the spreadsheet), you can download the template with data.
 Remember to select the option as “Update Records” before uploading.

+When you create new records in the system, ERPNext assigns an ID to them.
+This is a unique value for the record as in used to identify it in the system.
+When you're updating an existing record, the ID field is a must.
+If not present, the system will create a new record for it.

 > Note: For child records, if you select overwrite, it will delete all the child records of that parent.